Michael-Ishak/Exploring_PCA_on_RSI/README.md

 ![visualise_rsi_heatmap](https://github.com/user-attachments/assets/571cf67d-be41-461a-9464-5fcb9f450c5e)

-The RSI periods are heavily correlated, with the most distant relationship being the 2-period RSI and the 24-period RSI which is still qutie correlated with a correlation value of 0.43.
+The RSI periods are heavily correlated, with the most distant relationship being the 2-period RSI and the 24-period RSI which is still quite correlated with a correlation value of 0.43.
 Due to the high overlapping information, PCA will allow us to reduce the dimensionality and presereve the maximum amount of information.

 # Compute PCA